goozbach/resume/resume-source.md

     Defense.
     + The customer needed a digital training environment in locations where we wouldn't have reliable internet access, or use of computers on-site.
-    + Designed and built a platform which could be shipped all over the world which contained a portable data center, and a fleet of laptops as workstations.
+    + Designed and built a hardware platform which shipped all over the world consisting of a portable data center, and a fleet of laptops as workstations.
     + Built system automation to match the deployed software, allowing users an environment which closely matched production environments.